Our World, Our Responsibility

-As an International Federation of the International Olympic Committee, the WTF is fulfilling its social responsibility.
+As an International Federation of the International Olympic Committee, the WT is fulfilling its social responsibility.
 And our sport has precedents for helping people overcome adversity.

 Taekwondo was a core curriculum item in Korea, building a resilient national physique and a determined national attitude at a time when the devastated nation was birthing an “economic miracle.”
 Now a globally popular Olympic sport, it will, in 2020, enter the Paralympics in Tokyo.
 And since 2008, the World Taekwondo Peace Corps has been dispatching coaches on missions to developing nations worldwide.

 I hope you will consider joining us and becoming one of the founder sponsors of this new NGO ? one that is needed now, and will be needed more urgently than ever in the future.

 Yours in the spirit of sport and humanism --